brodokk/jellyfin2txt/README.md

 Simple API for NeosVr for getting movies and series from a jellyfin server.

+Note: Like Jellyfin the developers of the server and the clients are not responsible of what **YOU** are doing with this tools.

 The issues for the repository handle both this server and the NeosVR client.

 ## Installation